Organic Lard

 #6 – Organic Lard is Neutral in Flavor

-While some people use coconut oil because it is heat-stable cooking oil, it has a unique flavor that some may not like all that much or may not be appropriate for specific recipes.
+While some people use coconut oil because it’s a heat-stable cooking oil, it has a unique flavor that some may not like all that much or may not be appropriate for specific recipes.
 So, if you need a neutral-flavored cooking oil, lard should be high up there on your list of flavorless oil choices.

 Lard is perfect for deep frying and sautéing due to its high smoke point.
 Using organic lard results in a perfectly browned crust on vegetables and meats without any distinct flavor.
 Instead, it seems to enhance the flavors already in any given dish.
 Since it’s neutral in flavor, organic lard is also perfect for baked goods, as noted earlier.
 That’s right, it won’t make your cherry pie taste like ham, promise.